garylirocks/quickrefs/azure-networking.markdown

 - DNS IP is `168.63.129.16`, this is static, same in every vNet
 - The IP is assigned to NICs for DNS by the default Azure DHCP assignment
-- The domain name is `.internal.cloudapp.net.`
+- The DNS zone is `.internal.cloudapp.net.`
 - Any VM created in the vNet is registered
-- It's the Azure Resource name that is registered, not the name of the guest OS on the VM
+- The domain name is
+  - Windows: computer name
+  - Linux: hostname is the same as VM resource name by default ?
   - *Tested in Ubuntu, if you update VM hostname, the DNS record updates automatically*
 - DNS names can be assigned to both VMs and network interfaces
 - PTR queries return FQDNs of form